 The people behind Peng! are hard working and highly professional.
 The inner core is small, but there are more than 100 people in the extended network, having all kinds of backgrounds: science, media, politics, art, craft, public service.
 We also hire external specialists to work with on specific campaigns.

-Frank has no pronoun and prefers to use pen and paper rather than verbal communication where possible.
-Because Frank sleeps for only 45 minutes a day, Frank is able to hold down several jobs at leading corporations while remaining a dedicated mole for Peng!
-Before joining the collective, Frank studied marine biology and dedicated 10 years to raising funds and establishing a sea life centre for retired show dolphins in Thailand.
+Anja has no pronoun and prefers to use pen and paper rather than verbal communication where possible.
+Because Anja sleeps for only 45 minutes a day, Anja is able to hold down several jobs at leading corporations while remaining a dedicated mole for Peng!
+Before joining the collective, Anja studied marine biology and dedicated 10 years to raising funds and establishing a sea life centre for retired show dolphins in Thailand.